huggingface/huggingface_hub/docs/source/en/guides/integrations.md

 {"value": "my_value", "size": 3}
 ```

 But what if a value cannot be serialized as JSON?
 By default, the value will be ignored when saving the config file.
-However, in some cases your library already expects a custom object as input that cannot be serialized and you don't want to update your internal logic to update its type.
+However, in some cases your library already expects a custom object as input that cannot be serialized, and you don't want to update your internal logic to update its type.
 No worries!
 You can pass custom encoders/decoders for any type when inheriting from [`ModelHubMixin`].
-This is a bit more work but ensures to keep your internal logic untouched when integrating your library with the Hub.
+This is a bit more work but ensures your internal logic is untouched when integrating your library with the Hub.

 Here is a concrete example where a class expects a `argparse.Namespace` config as input: